SohumGoel/10Models/README.md

 2. Execute the Jupyter Notebook `Predict_breast_cancer_with_10_models.ipynb` (in Google Colab if the local env is not set up) to run and experiment with different models.

 ## Results
 The evaluation results of each model on the test set are provided in the notebook.
-The models achieve varying levels of accuracy and performance in distinguishing between malignant and benign tumors.
+The models achieve varying levels of accuracy and performance in distinguishing between malignant and benign tumors with 9/10 models having an AUC greater than 0.97

 ## Visualizations
 The notebook includes visualizations of ROC curves and Precision-Recall curves for each model to showcase their performance.